 You can read more about the materials I use in my knives, as well as the design and construction of my knives.
 And I also have a page where I lay out in some detail a lot of information about the knife designs and styles in which I work.
 Check out my Knife Anatomy page.

 You can also take a virtual tour of my shop, so that, even if you can’t visit me in person, you can come in and see the kind of work that goes into my knives.

 I invite you to take a look around and discover for yourself my comprehensive line of:

-I am happy to announce the introduction of a new knife specifically for calligraphers - the quill knife.
+I am now making a knife specifically for calligraphers - the quill knife.
 Visit my Woodcarving Knives page for more details about this knife.

 You will find on each of my main knife listings pages, and on the Knife Gallery page, links to PDF versions of downloadable/printable catalogs of the knives from that page.

-I also have a Sheath Gallery page where you can see and read about the wide variety of custom leather knife sheaths that I make.
+I also have a Sheath Gallery page where you can see and read about the variety of custom leather knife sheaths that I offer for my knives.

-You should also have a look at my Knife Gallery page, where you will find some of my exciting new full tang and narrow tang knives, some of which are available for immediate purchase.
+You should also have a look at my Knife Gallery page, where you will find some of my newest models, and listings of finished knives which are available for immediate purchase.